-The initial degradation reactions in the environment appear to be dissociation into phenylmercury and a carboxylate and/or cleavage of the phenyl-mercury bond in the presence of light.
-Therefore it is considered likely that the propionate, phenylmercury octanoate, (2-ethylhexanoato) phenylmercury and neodecanoate salts of phenylmercury will not behave very differently from the acetate with regard to transformation in the environment.
-The resulting phenylmercury cation is common for all five compounds.
+For the other organomercuric compounds phenylmercury propionate, (2-ethylhexanoato)phenylmercury, phenylmercuric octanoate and phenylmercury neodecanoate no environmental data on these compounds were found.
+The initial degradation reactions in the environment appears to be dissociation into phenylmercury and a carboxylate and/or cleavage of the phenyl-mercury bond in the presence of light.
+Therefore it is considered likely that the propionate, phenylmercuric octanoate, (2-ethylhexanoato)phenylmercury and neodecanoate salts of phenylmercury will not behave very differently from the acetate with regard to transformation in the environment.
+Dissociation of the proprionate is very similar to that of phenylmercury acetate, and the resulting phenylmercury cation are common for all five compounds.

-Based on the above information, phenylmercury acetate, phenylmercury propionate, (2-ethylhexanoato)phenylmercury, phenylmercury octanoate and phenylmercury neodecanoate is not considered to fulfill the persistence criterion in REACH.
+Based on the above information, phenylmercury acetate, phenylmercury propionate, (2-ethylhexanoato)phenylmercury, phenylmercuric octanoate and phenylmercury neodecanoate is not considered to fulfill the persistence criterion in REACH.